Nolanus/ngx-multi-window/README.md

 To get the names and ids of other window/app instances the `MultiWindowService` offers two methods:

 `multiWindowService.onWindows()` returns an observable to subscribe to in case you require periodic updates of the fellow windows.
-The observable will emit a new value every time the local storage has been scanned fpr the windows.
+The observable will emit a new value every time the local storage has been scanned for the windows.
 This by default happens every 5 seconds (`MultiWindowConfig.newWindowScan`).

 Use `multiWindowService.getKnownWindows` to return an array of `WindowData`.